Kerbas-ad-astra/Pathfinder-old/Wiki/Pathfinder.wiki/Hacienda.md

 **Max Temp:** 900 K
 **Stored Volume:** 509.21 L

 The Hacienda is Pathfinder's industrial module.
 While not needed for prospecting missions, the Hacienda offers industrial configurations such as power generation, production of rocket fuels, creating RocketParts, 3D printing large components, and managing the production of entire vessels.
 It benefits from the Pathfinder Geology Lab's Metallurgy research.
+The module is equipped with a special node called ImpactTransform to support drilling modules.
+Currently, the Hot Springs makes use of this node to support the geothermal tap.

 # Setup
 As with any other part, simply grab the Hacienda out of your inventory and attach it to an available standard crew port.